BU-Spark/pitne-voter-app/README.md

 * Add prettier error messages for invalid email/already on mailing list
 * Move ArcGIS GeoJSON files into Strapi and do processing in next.js serverless function folder instead of express server.
 * Add more unit tests for site functionallity

+# GitHub Branches
+* main - contains the latest deployed work for the web server, updated with a pull request from dev at the end of the semester.
+* dev - changes to the codebase are first pushed to dev and after it is verified to work, it is pushed to main.
+* DeployedStrapiBranch - this branch reflects the state of Strapi in its latest deployed configuration.

 # SE Team (Fall 2024)
 * Remus Harris - Github: @remus287 - email: remus@bu.edu